Glombs/libertybellenewsletter/monthbymonth.md

  </figcaption>
 </figure>

 <p>We picked the boat up in the last week of August.
 We hired a van to carry all out things to the boat at Crick.
 We set off through Crick Tunnel with plans for Tony to walk back so that he could return the hire van to Eastleigh.
 We had our first problem in that the Watford locks were closed when we reached them so had to moor up nearby.
-I travelled home while Rachel discovered our next problem.
+Tony travelled home while Rachel discovered our next problem.
 We had run out of water!
 Fortunately there were toilet facilities at the top of Watford locks.</p>

 <p>I returned the next day by train and after a cold and uncomfortable night in our bed we set off.</p>